Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 Lead Times

 A realistic production lead time for Cortizo bifolds ordered in the UK is 8-12 weeks from the point of survey approval.
 Colour changes, non-standard sizes or bespoke hardware can extend this to 14-16 weeks.
-If your installer quotes a 4-week lead time for a bespoke Cortizo bifold, something is unusual — it's worth asking whether the profile is coming from an alternate source or whether the stated brand is actually Cortizo.
+If your installer quotes a 4-week lead time for a bespoke Cortizo bifold, something is unusual: ask whether the profile is coming from an alternate source or whether the stated brand is actually Cortizo.

 Installation Day